marcusfgardiner/SentiMind/README.md

 ### You can find out what the world thinks about a topic of your choice on [sentimind.co.uk](http://sentimind.co.uk/).
 Visualise the world's sentiment on everything from Donald Trump to kittens and rainbows!

+### Our motivations for the project were to explore both Machine Learning and ReactJS.
+To do so, we aimed to harness a live stream of twitter data and analyse, visualise and extract meaning from the result.

+### We hope you enjoy the project and let us know if you have any questions

 ![SentiMind in action](https://media.giphy.com/media/5UvtFkTLx39wcZTyYY/giphy.gif)

 ## Tech Stack